Anti-1080 activists vandalise vital predator control work in Northland's Opua State Forest

 "It's a massively expensive effort to protect just 250 hectares, of the 2000 hectare Opua State Forest with trapping, and it's a kick in the guts to have this challenging volunteer work attacked," trust member Brad Windust said.

-However, even though the group only uses traps to protect the forest they have been vocal supporters of 1080 use in New Zealand and this may be behind the attack.
+Although the group only uses traps to protect the forest, they have been vocal supporters of 1080 use in New Zealand and this may be behind the attack.

 "We put a huge effort into researching 1080 for ourselves.
 This included not only reviewing the science but travelling the country looking at areas that have regularly used it, and places that had not.
 We are 100 per cent in support of its use now, for a number of reasons but mostly because it works," Windust said.